Minimum Requirements (Deputy positions):

 - The State of Oregon will not provide the required certification if you have been convicted of any of the crimes listed in the Oregon Administrative Rules (OAR), Section 259-008-0070 Denial/Revocation.

-Per Clackamas County Selection Criteria, you are NOT LIKELY to be hired as a Clackamas County Deputy Sheriff if:
+You are NOT LIKELY to be hired as a Clackamas County Deputy Sheriff if:

 - Your traffic record, police contacts and/or accident reports show a continuing and/or recent pattern of poor decision making.